We're answering some commonly asked questions to help you work out what the best car breakdown cover is for you.

 If you’re an Admiral Breakdown customer and misfuel your car (that's putting petrol in your diesel, or vice-versa), your breakdown cover will take care of everything.
 Simply call our 24-hr breakdown Claims team who'll arrange for a specialist to perform a 'drain and flush procedure'.

 Assistance after an accident isn't a feature of our breakdown cover.
 If you have an accident and your car needs to be moved, our Claims team will help you arrange this.
 If you have comprehensive insurance this will be covered when you make a claim.

 Not all breakdowns happen away from home.
-In fact, we've found for our customers who purchase breakdown cover which includes assistance at home, over 30% of breakdowns happen within a quarter of a mile of the home address.
+In fact, we've found for our customers who purchase breakdown cover which includes assistance at home, just over 40% of breakdowns between 1 January and 31 October 2020 happened within a quarter of a mile of the home address.
 Our National Plus and European Plus cover include this feature and can help make sure you aren't stranded on a frosty morning if your car won't start on your driveway.

 As cars become more sophisticated, there are more electrics on board that can go wrong, and Admiral Breakdown Cover will help you if that happens.
 However, it’s not just mechanical, you're also covered if you get a flat tyre or lose/break your keys.